Facing Hard Times? Help is on the way:

 “Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance, perseverance, character, and character hope. “ Romans 5:3

-Not many of us look at the problems of life as something to be happy about.
+Yet, not many of us look at the problems of life as something to be happy about.
 As firefighters, we solve problems for others but respond differently when they affect us.
+We show up at large and terrible problems and function quite well under those conditions.

 Why is this?